Abhishek0453/Gilhari_data_transfer/README.md

 Also, you will have to put the jdbc connection jar file for 19c in the config folder

-To know more about the .jdx file/config file etc please refer to the documentation provided by Gilhari
+To know more about the .jdx file/config file etc, please refer to the documentation provided by Gilhari
 ## Introduction to MongoDB
 MongoDB is an open-source document-oriented database designed to store large amounts of data with ease of working with it.
 It is a NoSQL database, meaning it does not involve tables with relations between attributes of objects stored in the database.
 Unlike Relational databases, data is not stored in tables; instead, collections and documents are used.
 A non-relational database does not have a fixed